 Along with the ICHRA, the Excepted Benefit HRA was also approved in 2019.
 Companies of any size may offer an EBHRA, which covers “excepted” benefits only, such as copays, deductibles, and premiums for vision and dental.
 EBHRAs can also cover COBRA insurance, long-term care, and short-term care.
 It must be offered to every employee on the same terms.

 The IRS posts annual contribution limits for the EBHRA.
 Companies can only fund the account up to this limit.

 Qualified Small Employer HRA (QSEHRA)

-With the passage of the Cures Act in December 2016, small employers (those with fewer than 50 employees) without a group health plan can offer a QSEHRA for health insurance premium reimbursement.
+With the passage of the Cures Act in December 2016, small employers, or those with fewer than 50 employees, without a group health plan, can offer a QSEHRA for health insurance premium reimbursement.
 A QSEHRA can also cover employer chosen expenses that are approved by the IRS.